 It is your responsibility to place VAT on goods or services that are legally required to be charged to consumers.

 You must also charge VAT on items that are on sale even if it is exchangeable.

-Business must report to HMRC the amount of VAT they have charged to consumers.
-Moreover, they must report the amount paid to HMRC via a VAT return.
 The VAT return must be completed every 3 months even if you do not have any VAT to report.

 You can reclaim VAT if you have paid more VAT than you have charged your consumers.

 You can also reclaim on VAT if you have purchased goods and services for business-related purposes.

 Making tax digital

 Businesses with a turnover of £85,000 must follow rules for ‘Making Tax Digital’ and keep records for VAT digitally.
 Visit the GOV website for further information.